- Public Works Home

 As required by the Federal Clean Water Act regulations, erosion and sediment control is required on development in the City of Olathe.
 The goal of the program is to reduce sedimentation, protect water quality and preserve the capacity of storm sewers, drainage channels, streams, and structures.
 (Olathe Municipal Code Title 17.14) Additionally, any land disturbance within the City of Olathe requires a Stormwater permit and fee with the exception of single lot construction.
 Abatement bonds are also required on projects that disturb one or more acres.
 Stormwater permit applications and bond forms can be found on the City of Olathe website under Forms & Guidelines.

 Construction activity which disturbs 1.0 acres or more requires a permit from the Kansas Department of Health and Environment under the National Pollution Discharge Elimination System (NPDES).
 In order to obtain this permit, the permittee must develop a Stormwater Pollution Prevention plan to prevent pollutants from leaving the construction site.

-Questions Regarding Erosion Control can be directed to Denver Hicks, Water Quality Program Coordinator: phone, 913-971-9079.
+Questions Regarding Erosion Control can be directed to the Water Quality Program Coordinator at 913-971-9079.